 The type of sugar that is used for fermentation will impact flavour and fermentation activity.
 Kefir grains require nutrients to survive, so the sugar should not be overly processed.
 Equally, dark sugars are very high in nutrients and should be used sparingly.
 Our recommendation is to use organic cane sugar for best results.

-Temperature can also affect the rate of fermentation; you might find that in the summer months your kefir is finished after 24 hours while in winter time it can take longer - sometimes up to 3 or 4 days.
+Temperature can also affect the rate of fermentation; you might find that in the summer months your kefir is finished after 24 hours while in wintertime it can take longer - sometimes up to 3 or 4 days.

 Kefir grains multiply very quickly and can sometimes double within a week